 The ancient teachings of Judaic studies are brought to life by our teachers and in our children.
 Torah stories and Rabbinic texts are framed by fundamental Jewish values such as acts of kindness/g’milut chasadim and the importance of debate/machloket in a way that is personally relevant and developmentally appropriate to our students.
 To create independent readers of Hebrew texts, we prioritize teaching skills in grammar, vocabulary, and literary interpretation.
 Our students are encouraged to read closely, question deeply, and use evidence from the text to support their opinions.
 The wide range of thought found in our community provides students with opportunities to encounter different perspectives and to clarify their own positions.
 By fostering a personal relationship with Jewish studies, we help our students embrace the study of Biblical and Rabbinic texts as a source of wisdom and meaning for their own lives.

 Hannah Senesh students are exposed to Hebrew language from the moment they enter our school building every day.
-Hebrew greetings of “Boker tov” mingle with English wishes of “Good morning,” hallway walls feature student work exploring Hebrew language and culture, and voices are raised in song during morning tefila.
+Hebrew greetings of “Boker tov” mingle with English wishes of “Good morning,” hallway walls feature student work exploring Hebrew language and culture, and voices are raised in song during morning prayer.
 Stepping into Hebrew classrooms, students experience and live the language, from the early years of letter recognition and simple words, to the later years of complex dialogues, stories, and essays.
 Our Hebrew language instruction is focused on developing all four skills of second-language acquisition: listening, speaking, reading, and writing, as well as learning about Israel and Israeli culture.
 Our goal is to prepare students to function in real-life situations outside of the classroom with comfort and confidence.
-We offer a Hebrew Heritage program, a dedicated language track for native, Hebrew-speaking students, and our Hebrew Immersion Day Camp.
+We offer four levels of Hebrew in Middle School: Our Bridge Program is for students new to Hebrew.
+We have general and accelerated Hebrew and a Hebrew Heritage program for native Hebrew-speakers.

 Hannah Senesh graduates understand modern Israel’s geography, history, government structure, and communities.
 Consistent with our educational philosophy, the Israel curriculum is inclusive and respectful of diverse perspectives.
 We do not promote a particular political point of view.
 Each student is encouraged to develop critical-thinking skills and the confidence to articulate his or her own opinion.